Shyam-Chen/Little-Books/README.md

 * Angular 2 Developer Guides by Angular Team
 * Introduction to Angular 2 and ngCourse2 by Rangle.io
 * ng-book 2 by Ari Lerner, Felipe Coury, Nate Murray and Carlos Taborda
-* Switching to Angular 2 by Minko Gechev